yeatmanlab/AFQ/README.txt

 http://white.stanford.edu/newlm/index.php/AFQ.
 The current stable release (v0.1) can be downloaded from: https://github.com/jyeatman/AFQ/archive/v0.1.zip
-For help and updates see the AFQ mailing list in google groups: https://groups.google.com/forum/?fromgroups#!forum/automated-fiber-quantification-afq
+For help and updates join the AFQ mailing list in google groups: https://groups.google.com/forum/?fromgroups#!forum/automated-fiber-quantification-afq

 AFQ has been tested for MATLAB r2009b through MATLAB r2012b.
 It requires functions from the MATLAB stats toolbox, vistasoft and spm.